Stories

 Sul Naal, a Korean New Year Holiday

-Sul Naal is what we think of as New Year’s Day in Korean cultures.
+Sul Naal is what we think of as New Year’s Day in Korea.
 It is often celebrated by greeting ancestors through ancestral rites and bowing to elders.
 Families exchange words of blessing and wishes of good luck for the new year.
 Koreans enjoy the seasonal customs of New Year’s Day, such as eating exquisite traditional dishes, visiting ancestors’ graves, and playing seasonal folk games.